Pornography addiction: Diagnostic status

-A number of studies have found neurological markers of addiction in internet porn users, which is consistent with a large body of research finding similar markers in other kinds of problematic internet users.
+Some studies have found neurological markers of addiction in internet porn users, which is consistent with a large body of research finding similar markers in other kinds of problematic internet users.
 Yet other studies found that critical biomarkers of addiction were missing.

 The International Classification of Disorders 11 (ICD-11) rejected "pornography addiction".
 Specifically, the World Health Organization (WHO) wrote: "Based on the limited current data, it would therefore seem premature to include [problematic Internet use] in ICD-11."